Author: LUCY

 Additional procedures, such as agents or brokers, may occasionally be necessary to help connect wholesalers and retailers.
 Additionally, by avoiding some conventional steps in the process, e-commerce platforms have become essential in modern distribution systems, offering direct contact between suppliers and consumers.

-In my opinion, In the tourism industry’s chain of distribution, the wholesaler or tour operator section is not always necessary.
-Sometimes, travelers can book directly with service providers (like airlines, hotels, or attractions) instead of going through an intermediary.
+In my opinion, in the tourism industry’s chain of distribution, the wholesaler or tour operator section is not always necessary.
+Sometimes, travellers can book directly with service providers (like airlines, hotels, or attractions) instead of going through an intermediary.

 In these cases, the distribution chain is more direct, and the steps can skip the wholesaler, allowing consumers to book directly with travel agents or online, which is increasingly common with online travel agencies and direct bookings through provider websites.